Stanley Spencer: Divorce and remarriage, 1935–1938

 A week later Spencer married Preece; she, however, continued to live with Hepworth, and refused to consummate the marriage.
 When Spencer's bizarre relationship with Preece finally fell apart, she refused to grant him a divorce.
 Spencer would often visit Hilda, and he continued to do so throughout her subsequent mental breakdown and until her death from cancer in November 1950.
 The painful intricacies of this three-way relationship became the subject in 1996 of a play, Stanley by the feminist playwright Pam Gems.

 Spencer painted naked portraits of Preece in 1935 and 1936 and, also in 1936, a double nude portrait of himself and Preece, Self-Portrait with Patricia Preece, now in the Fitzwilliam Museum.
 This was followed, in 1937, by Double Nude Portrait: The Artist and His Second Wife, known as the Leg of mutton nude, a painting never publicly exhibited during Spencer's lifetime.
 In a futile attempt to be reconciled with Hilda, Spencer went to stay with her in Hampstead for ten days.
 Her rejection of this approach is the basis of Hilda, Unity and Dolls, which Spencer painted during that visit.
 During the winter of 1937, alone in Southwold, Suffolk, Spencer begin a series of paintings, The Beatitudes of Love, about ill-matched couples.
 These pictures, and others of often radical sexual imagery, were intended for cubicles in the Church-House where the visitor could "meditate on the sanctity and beauty of sex".
 When Sir Edward Marsh, Spencer's early patron, was shown these paintings his response was "Terrible, terrible Stanley!"

 In October 1938 Spencer had to leave Cookham and moved to London, spending six weeks with John Rothenstein before moving to a bedsit in Swiss Cottage.
 There was now no realistic hope of reconciliation with Hilda and he was already distanced from Preece, who had rented out Lindworth so effectively evicting Spencer.
-At this low point Spencer painted four of the canvases in the Christ in the Wilderness series.
+At this low point Spencer painted four of the canvases in the Christ in the Wilderness series, now held by the Art Gallery of Western Australia.
 He originally intended to paint a series of 40, one representing each day of Jesus's sojourn in the wilderness, but in the end only eight were completed and a ninth was left unfinished.
 By September 1939, he was staying at Leonard Stanley in Gloucestershire with the artists George and Daphne Charlton.
 Spencer created many important works in his room above the bar of the White Hart Inn which he used as a studio, including Us in Gloucestershire and The Wool Shop.
 While in Gloucestershire, Spencer also began a series of over 100 pencil works, now known as the Scrapbook Drawings, which he continued to add to for at least ten years.